-The objects on view in Earth’s Treasures are the finest mineral specimens from the Ulster Museum’s collections and they have been selected for display because of their form and beauty.
+The objects on view in Earth’s Treasures are the finest mineral specimens from the Ulster Museum’s collections.

 They are either common minerals showing uncommon crystal perfection, or they are rare minerals exhibiting uncommon colour and form.
 They come from the British Isles and from many countries around the world.